coldielb/liesel/docs/syntax-sheet.md

     halt nothing
 ```
 - `halt` exits the routine.
 If omitted, `nothing` is returned by default.
+- Routines may now be declared inside other routines or blocks for helper logic (escaping closures are on the roadmap).

 ## Expressions
 - Expression statements evaluate the expression and discard the value unless used in a routine with `halt`.